Tecnology73/TecLangv3/README.md

 }

 /*
- * Main app logic
+ * App entry point
  */
 func main() i32 {
     // Iterate over a range of numbers.
     // Step/As can be in either order and are both optional.
-    // If step is excluded, it defaults to 1.
+    // If 'step' is excluded, it defaults to 1.
-    // If as is excluded, it defaults to 'it'. for 0..10 as num step 1 {
+    // If 'as' is excluded, it defaults to 'it'. for 0..10 as num step 1 {
         printf("i = %d", num)